fahdi/theme-my-login/readme.txt

 9. Template Footer Files - Enter each footer file used in your template, one per line.
 Typically this is sidebar.php and footer.php.
 You can figure this out by clicking Appearance->Editor->Main Index Template.
 If you see the function calls get_sidebar() and get_footer() then you should be able to leave the defaults alone.

 Now you can save your changes and go test out your new themed login and registration pages.
 That's all!

+== Version History ==

+* 1.0.0 - 2009-03-13 - Initial release version
+* 1.0.1 - 2009-03-14 - Made backwards compatible to WordPress 2.5+

 http://webdesign.jaedub.com